Donald Trump pardons Steve Bannon | DW | 20.01.2021

-In his final hours in office as US president, Donald Trump pardoned his former White House adviser Steve Bannon, according to US media reports.
+In his final hours in office as US president, Donald Trump pardoned former adviser Steve Bannon.
+He was one of the dozens of people to receive a pardon or commutation, including a rap star and former members of Congress.

-Steve Banon received a presidential pardon from Donald Trump, according to reports Wednesday in Reuters news agency, The New York Times and CNN.
+Steve Banon received a presidential pardon from Donald Trump, the White House announced on Wednesday, confirming earlier media reports.

 Bannon, who was a key adviser in Trump's 2016 presidential run, was charged last year with a case over defrauding the public in an effort to raise private funds to build the US-Mexico border wall, to which he pleaded not guilty.